Khuselwa27/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This script prints the content of the /etc/passwd file.
 This script Displays the last 10 lines.
 This script displays the first 10 lines.
+This script prints a script that displays the third line of the file iacta.